etas-contrib/score_score/docs/design_decisions/DR-004-infra.md

 - **Low Friction** & **Maintenance Effort**: Seems it could be simplified.

 *So far it seems alternatives is a generic section.
 Need an example with a totally different tool?!*

+### Basic Linters (ruff, basedpyright, actionlint, spellcheck, yamlfmt, ...)

+* Tooling repo
+  * Provides a bazel multitool configuration (tool, version, hash tuples) for each tool.
+  * Python: ruff + basedpyright also have custom config files, which are provided via virtual environment support of score_python_basics macro.
+* Module repo
+  * Uses multitool + tooling repo to define bazel targets for each tool.
+  * Python: Uses score_python_basics to provide a python virtual environment with correct python version and local dependencies.

+Now we need to start differentiating by user:

+CLI / CI:
+  * Format
+    * uses format_test and format_multirun to define a common entry point for all linters.
+      Note: no support to pass a config.
+    * These bazel rules in turn need linter specific bazel rules to call the tools. (currently only ruff and yamlfmt are supported)
+  * Others
+    * in docs-as-code there is a [run-linters.sh](https://github.com/eclipse-score/docs-as-code/blob/main/scripts/run-linters.sh), which in turn calls the bazel targets for each tool.

+IDE:
+  * Python: score_python_basics virtual environment must be executed before starting the IDE.
+Then in should be possible to use ruff and basedpyright by proper configuration of `settings.json`.
+However, currently simply the IDE native extensions are used.
+  * Others: The IDE native extensions are used, as there is currently no way to provide the multitool binaries to the IDE.

+Note: only 1-2 repos have linters due to complexity of setup.

+Let's again disect the relevant requirements:

+- **Version Pinning**: yes, via multitool.
+- **Config Consistency**: Quite a mess at the moment.
+- **Performance**: tools execute in ~0.5 seconds + 3 minute bazel startup time.
+- **Offline & Retention**: Should be possible via multitool cache, but currently bazel is buggy in that area?!
+- **Platforms**: Great support via multitool.
+- **Low Friction**: IDE integration requires effort per tool.
+Latest idea was a local module specific shell script per tool.

+Note: this section contains a mix of tool provisioning, tool configuration and tool execution.